 * when you own the lot, the total project cost excludes land.
 When you are relying on builder to supply lot, then total project cost includes land.

-Table: sample progress inspection form for calculating percent complete
+Table: sample progress inspection form for calculating percent complete for a site-built home

 So, as part of the mortgage approval process, the borrower must prove that no-one is going to run out of money between draws.
 Everyone needs to know how the cash will flow before you even get started.
 Proving you won't run out of money can be accomplished by documenting that: